Japanese imperial succession debate: Situation

 The Japanese imperial dynasty, traditionally descended from the Emperor Jimmu, is perhaps the oldest patrilineage in the world, and members of that single dynasty have ruled Japan for nearly 2700 years, according to legends.
 The ancient Japanese system is of agnatic succession, generally by primogeniture, with the caveat that, in case the imperial family lacked heirs, they may adopt a boy from collateral cadet branches of the Imperial lineage.
 Four such cadet branches of the imperial family had, from ancient times, held the privilege of supplying an heir in adoption to the throne of Japan.
-The need for adoption rarely arose, because Emperors normally had several consorts, and the sons of all consorts were equally eligible to succeed.
+The need for adoption rarely arose, because emperors normally had several consorts, and the sons of all consorts were equally eligible to succeed.

 All of these traditions and solutions had been discontinued or prohibited by the 1950s.
-Emperor Shōwa (Hirohito) was the Emperor of the Japanese Empire during World War II.
-After the war ended, a new constitution was drawn up for Japan which, among other things, limited the succession to agnatic descendants of Emperor Shōwa's father, the Emperor Taishō, thus excluding cadet branches of the Imperial family.
-It also prohibited the ancient and well-accepted Imperial Japanese practise of adoption.
-Since the days of the Emperor Meiji, the practise of having several consorts had been discontinued.
-The imperial family, therefore, became very small after the new constitution of Japan was adopted in 1947.
+Emperor Shōwa (Hirohito) was the emperor of the Japanese Empire during World War II.
+After the war ended, the Diet passed a new Imperial Household Law that limited the succession to agnatic descendants of Emperor Shōwa's father, the Emperor Taishō, thus excluding cadet branches of the imperial family.
+It also prohibited the practice of adoption.
+Since the days of the Emperor Meiji, the practice of having several consorts had been discontinued.
+The imperial family, therefore, became very small after the new Imperial Household Law was adopted.

-By the turn of the century, these restrictions imposed by the Allies had resulted in a situation where the dynasty came perilously close to extinction.
-Emperor Emeritus Akihito (eldest son of Emperor Shōwa) had only two sons: Emperor Naruhito and Fumihito, Crown Prince.
+By the turn of the century, these restrictions had resulted in a situation where the dynasty came perilously close to extinction.
+Emperor Emeritus Akihito (eldest son of Emperor Shōwa) had only two sons: Naruhito and Fumihito.
 The younger son, Prince Fumihito, was the first to marry, and he soon became the father of two daughters, then-Princess Mako (b.
 1991) and Princess Kako (b.
 1994), but he had no son until 6 September 2006, when his wife gave birth to Prince Hisahito.
 Akihito's eldest son, Naruhito, who married in 1993, did not become a father until 1 December 2001, when his wife gave birth to a daughter, the Princess Aiko.
 Naruhito and his wife received their child with great joy, since they had almost despaired of parenthood.
 However, the birth of the princess opened the question of the succession to public debate, because Naruhito's wife, who had suffered a miscarriage previously, and was very close to forty years of age, was unlikely to bear further children.

 Akihito's brother, Masahito, Prince Hitachi and his wife have no children.

-The two other collateral members of the Imperial Family also had only daughters: the late Prince Tomohito of Mikasa had two daughters, Princess Akiko (b.
+The two other collateral members of the imperial family also had only daughters: Prince Tomohito of Mikasa had two daughters, Princess Akiko (b.
 1981) and Princess Yōko (b.
-1983); while the late Norihito, Prince Takamado had three daughters, Princess Tsuguko (b.
+1983); while Norihito, Prince Takamado had three daughters, Princess Tsuguko (b.
 1986), then-Princess Noriko (b.
 1988) and then-Princess Ayako (b.
 1990).
-Prior to the birth of Prince Hisahito in 2006, no male heir had been born into the Imperial Family in nearly 41 years.
+Prior to the birth of Prince Hisahito in 2006, no male heir had been born into the imperial family in nearly 41 years.